buszi/Boomerang/README.md

 - **BoomerangStore**: Interface for storing and retrieving navigation results
 - **BoomerangCatcher**: Functional interface for processing navigation results
 - **DefaultBoomerangStore**: Default implementation of BoomerangStore using a MutableMap
+- **BoomerangStoreHost**: Interface for components that host a BoomerangStore (only for Fragment and mixed setup)

 ### Compose Components

 - **LocalBoomerangStore**: CompositionLocal for accessing the BoomerangStore
-- **DefaultBoomerangStoreScope**: Composable function that provides a default BoomerangStore
+- **CompositionHostedDefaultBoomerangStoreScope**: Composable function that provides a default BoomerangStore
 - **CatchBoomerangLifecycleEffect**: Composable function that catches results at specific lifecycle events

+### Fragment Components

+- **catchBoomerangWithLifecycleEvent**: Extension function for Fragment to catch results at specific lifecycle events
+- **findBoomerangStore**: Extension function for Fragment to find the BoomerangStore from the hosting Activity
+- **createOrRestoreDefaultBoomerangStore**: Extension function for BoomerangStoreHost to create or restore a DefaultBoomerangStore
+- **saveDefaultBoomerangStoreState**: Extension function for BoomerangStoreHost to save the state of a DefaultBoomerangStore

+### Mixed Components

+- **ActivityHostedBoomerangStoreScope**: Composable function that provides BoomerangStore hosted by activity with BoomerangStoreHost

 ## Requirements

 - Android API level 21+
-- Jetpack Compose 1.0.0+
 - Kotlin 1.5.0+
+- For Compose module: Jetpack Compose 1.0.0+
+- For Fragment module: AndroidX Fragment 1.3.0+

 ## Sample App

 The repository includes a sample app that demonstrates how to use Boomerang in a real-world scenario.
+The app includes examples of:

+- Pure Compose navigation with Boomerang
+- Pure Fragment navigation with Boomerang
+- Mixed solutions where both Compose and Fragments are used

-Check the `app` module for a complete example.
+Check the `app` module for complete examples of all these scenarios.

 ## License

 ```
-Copyright 2023 Buszi
+Copyright 2025 Buszi

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.